‘Democracy voters’ delivered for Democrats in tightest races

 Biden made Pennsylvania the epicenter of his midterms push, going there 11 times this year, more than any state other than his home of Delaware.

 The president gave a Sept.
-1 speech in front of Philadelphia’s Independence Hall speech where he said “equality and democracy were under assault.”
+1 speech in front of Philadelphia’s Independence Hall where he said “equality and democracy were under assault.”
 He said the Jan.
 6 insurrection at the U.S. Capitol by Trump supporters “put a dagger to the throat of our democracy” by trying to prevent the peaceful transfer of power.

 Also getting about two-thirds of the “democracy vote” were Democrats Mark Kelly and Katie Hobbs in Arizona.
-Running for governor, Katie Hobbs beat Republican Kari Lake, a former local TV news anchor who embraced Trump’s denial that he lost his re-election bid two years ago.
+Running for governor, Hobbs beat Republican Kari Lake, a former local TV news anchor who embraced Trump’s denial that he lost his reelection bid two years ago.

 Arizona Republican Senate candidate Blake Masters had language on his website that claimed the 2020 election was stolen, but he removed it after winning the primary and lost to the incumbent Kelly.

-In Michigan, too, where Democratic Governor Gretchen Whitmer outpaced Republican Tudor Dixon by about two to one among those who considered democracy their chief consideration.
+In Michigan, too, where Democratic Gov. Gretchen Whitmer outpaced Republican Tudor Dixon by about two to one among those who considered democracy their chief consideration.

 The democratic issue also dovetailed with the Supreme Court decisions that overturned Roe v.
 Wade and returned the issue to the states.
-In his speeches about democracy, Biden specifically cited abortion bans as a policy goal of the Trump’s “Make America Great Again” movement.
+In his speeches about democracy, Biden specifically cited abortion bans as a policy goal of Trump’s “Make America Great Again” movement.

-Michigan had a ballot issue to preserve access to abortions,.
+Michigan had a ballot issue to preserve access to abortions.
 About 3 in 4 voters called the Roe reversal an important factor in their vote.
 Of that group, two-thirds supported Whitmer.

-But in other battleground states where Republican candidates edged out Democrats and in solidly red states, the democracy vote wasn’t as clearly a Democratic vote.
+But in other battleground states where Republican candidates edged out Democrats and in solidly red states the democracy vote wasn’t as clearly a Democratic vote.
 GOP candidates were able to draw about even with — or even edge ahead of — Democratic ones among those voters who said democracy was their top consideration.

-In red-state Kansas, where Republican Sen. Jerry Moran and Democratic Governor Laura Kelly both won reelection bids, the democracy vote responded differently to the two candidates.
+In red-state Kansas, where Republican Sen. Jerry Moran and Democratic Gov. Laura Kelly both won reelection bids, the democracy vote responded differently to the two candidates.
 In the Senate race, voters who singularly prioritized democracy slightly preferred Moran over his Democratic challenger Mark Holland.
 But Kelly won about 6 in 10 of them in the governor’s race.

-Meanwhile, Republicans had a strong showing in both Florida and in Texas, and VoteCast shows they earned more of the democracy vote than GOP congressional candidates nationwide.
-Close to half of voters who said the future of democracy was their top factor voted for Sen. Marco Rubio and Governor Ron DeSantis in Florida, and for Governor Greg Abbott in Texas.
+Meanwhile, Republicans had a strong showing in both Florida and in Texas, and VoteCast shows they earned

+more of the democracy vote than GOP congressional candidates nationwide.
+Close to half of voters who said the future of democracy was their top factor voted for Sen. Marco Rubio and Gov. Ron DeSantis in Florida, and for Gov. Greg Abbott in Texas.

-In Ohio, democracy voters clearly favored Governor Mike DeWine, who won his reelection by a wider margin than JD Vance, the Republican winner in the race for Senate.
+In Ohio, democracy voters clearly favored Gov. Mike DeWine, who won his reelection by a wider margin than JD Vance, the Republican winner in the race for Senate.
 In the Senate race, those who said democracy was their chief consideration went for the Democratic candidate, Rep. Tim Ryan.

 Candidates on both sides of the aisle earned the backing of these voters because Republicans and Democrats have very different things in mind when they said the future of the nation’s democracy was their single most important factor.